 No. Private property maintenance issues are just that, private.
 As with Dutch Elm Disease, both State statute and Village Code require the prompt removal and destruction of any infested ash tree found on private property.
 Inspection and enforcement is handled through the Development Services Department.

 Are there treatment options?

 While there are several treatment options available, the most promising treatments are injectable insecticides in uninfested trees.
 The injectable products must be applied by a professional and are not available for sale to the general public.
 You should consult a professional, preferably a certified arborist, to discuss treatment options, costs, and effectiveness of treatments.

-A Village tree inventory completed this year indicates the type, size and condition of all parkway trees in the Village.
-While about twenty percent of our parkway trees are ash, only forty four of these were in excellent conditions and 38 of these had only single digit diameters.
-We determined, therefore, that the best plan would be to not spend money on treatment of trees since treatment success is not assured, but rather to remove dead or infested trees and replace trees with diversified and properly spaced stock to insure the most sustainable tree canopy.
+A Village tree inventory completed in 2014 and indicated the type, size and condition of all parkway trees in the Village.
+While about 20 percent of our parkway trees are ash, only 44 of these were in excellent condition and 38 of these had only single digit diameters.
+We determined the best plan would be to not spend money on treatment of trees since treatment success is not assured, but rather to remove dead or infested trees and replace trees with diversified and properly spaced stock to insure the most sustainable tree canopy.
 We anticipate replacing about 70 percent of the removed trees in order to insure the best tree canopy in the future.

 Will the Village remove the stump once a tree is removed from the public parkway?

 Yes.
 Stumps are added to a list and ground (removed), typically within a few weeks of the removal of the tree.
 Grindings are then picked up within a week or so and ground areas are restored with topsoil and seed.